Enumerative and Distributional Results for $d$-combining Tree-Child Networks: Introduction and Results

 While algorithmic and combinatorial aspects of phylogenetic networks have been investigated now for a few decades, enumerating and counting phylogenetic networks as well as understanding their ``typical shape'' are relatively recent areas of research; see~\cite[page~253]{St} where such questions are only discussed in one short paragraph.
 However, the last couple of years have seen a lot of progress on these questions, in particular for the class of {\it tree-child networks}, which is one of the most prominent subclasses amongst the many subclasses of phylogenetic networks; see \cite{CaZh,DiSeWe,FuGiMa1,FuGiMa2,FuHuYu,FuLiYu,FuYuZh,PoBa}.

 Most of the studies on tree-child networks have focused on {\it bicombining tree-child networks} which are tree-child networks where every reticulation event involves exactly two individuals.
 The purpose of this paper is to discuss extensions of previous results to {\it multicombining tree-child} networks.
-More precisely, we will focus on {\it $d$-combining tree-child networks} which are tree-child networks whose reticulation events involve exactly $d\geq 2$ individuals.
-Our main motivation for doing so, apart from scientific curiosity, is that this level of generality will ultimately result in a better understanding of the bicombining case, too (which is the most important case in applications).
-In particular, we will see that the two cases $d=2$ and $d>2$ frequently exhibit a very different behavior.
+More precisely, we focus on {\it $d$-combining tree-child networks} which are tree-child networks whose reticulation events involve exactly $d\geq 2$ individuals.
+In addition to being interesting combinatorial objects, $d$-combining networks are relevant because their investigation leads to an understanding of the particularity of the bicombining case (which is the most important case in applications).
+More precisely, we are going to see that the two cases $d=2$ and $d>2$ frequently exhibit a very different behavior.

-Before explaining our results, we will give precise definitions and fix some notation.
+Before explaining our results, we give precise definitions and fix some notation.
 We start with the definition of phylogenetic networks.

 \begin{df}[Phylogenetic network] A (rooted) phylogenetic network with $n$ leaves is a simple, directed acyclic graph (DAG) with no nodes of in- and out-degree~$1$, a (unique) node of in-degree $0$ and out-degree $1$ (the root) and exactly $n$ nodes of in-degree $1$ and out-degree $0$ (the leaves) which are bijectively labeled with labels from the set $\{1,\ldots,n\}$. \end{df}